 Journaling projects and teacher-made worksheets

-Following a field trip, create a journaling exercise with your photographs and the school-ruled lines overlay in Dashed & Lined.
-Hand-tune letter formation worksheets using the school-rule overlay and the Pencil Pete or Learning Curve cursive font.
+Following a field trip, create a journaling exercise with your photographs and the school-ruled lines graphic in Dashed & Lined.
+Hand-tune letter formation worksheets using the school-rule graphic and the Pencil Pete or Learning Curve cursive font.
 If you’re a Montessori teacher, make your own nomenclature cards!

 Oh man, if you’re a parent of little ones in the first few years of school, those first-day-of-school photos are a must-do!
 Make a sweet plaque for your kid to hold for first-day-of-school photos.
-Of course, you can use an overlay over a posed photo instead of printing out an actual plaque to hold, but some like the inferred self-identification of a child holding a sign.
+Of course, you can use a graphic over a posed photo instead of printing out an actual plaque to hold, but some like the inferred self-identification of a child holding a sign.

 Binder inserts and dividers